canonical/bugit-v2/README.md

 ### snap

 For now you have to manually build the snap.
 Clone the repo and `snapcraft clean && snapcraft pack`.
-Once snapcraft produces a `.snap` file, use `sudo snap install ./bugit-v2_0.1_amd64.snap --dangerous --classic` (replace the filename with the real one) to install it.
+Once snapcraft produces a `.snap` file, use `sudo snap install ./bugit-v2_0.1_amd64.snap --dangerous --devmode` (replace the filename with the real one) to install it.
 Then finally run the app with `sudo bugit jira`

 To uninstall `sudo snap remove bugit-v2`